ixLikro/master-ami-java-contact-tracing-services/README.md

 This is the microservice implementation, you can find the monolithic implementation [here](https://github.com/ixLikro/master-ami-java-contact-tracing-monolith).

-# Contact tracking
+# Contact tracing

-This software tracks the movements of individual users, create heat maps of movement hotspots and provide an interface for sending notifications of contacts with infected individuals.
+This software traces the movements of users, create heat maps of movement hotspots and provide an interface for sending notifications of contacts with infected individuals.

 The goal of this software was to implement a technical showcase rather than a useful real world application.